-As of October 2, 2023, to the knowledge of the Trust, the following shareholders owned of record or beneficially 25% or more of the outstanding shares of the following Funds as set forth below.
+As of October 2, 2024, to the knowledge of the Trust, the following shareholders owned of record or beneficially 25% or more of the outstanding shares of the following Funds as set forth below.
 Shareholders who beneficially own 25% or more of the outstanding shares of a Fund or who are otherwise deemed to "control" the Fund may be able to determine or significantly influence the outcome of matters submitted to a vote of the Fund's shareholders.

 NAME AND ADDRESS % OF SHARES OWNED

 CRM SMALL/MID CAP VALUE FUND

-Charles Schwab & Co Inc. Special Custody Account For the Benefit of Customers ATTN: Mutual Funds 101 Montgomery Street San Francisco, CA 94104-4122 26.30%

-CRM MID CAP VALUE FUND

-National Financial Services Corp.
-(FBO) Our Customers ATTN: Mutual Funds Department 499 Washington Boulevard, 4 th Floor Jersey City, NJ 07310-2010 35.00%
+Merrill Lynch Pierce Fenner & Smith Inc. For the Sole Benefit of Its Customers 4800 Deer Lake Drive East Jacksonville, FL 32246 38.61%

 CRM ALL CAP VALUE FUND

-McGlynn Trust For the Benefit of Ronald H. McGlynn as Trustee of Ronald H. McGlynn Revocable Trust 656 Ocean Road Vero Beach, FL 32963 29.53%
+Ronald H. McGlynn Revocable Trust 656 Ocean Road Vero Beach, FL 32963 32.88%

-CRM LONG/SHORT OPPORTUNITIES FUND
+CRM LONG/SHORT OPPORTUNITIES FUND l·

 J.P.
-Morgan Securities LLC Omnibus Account for the Exclusive Benefit of Customers ATTN: Mutual Fund Department 4 Chase Metrotech Center, 3 rd Floor Brooklyn, NY 11245 92.77%
+Morgan Securities LLC Omnibus Account for the Exclusive Benefit of Customers ATTN: Mutual Fund Department 4 Chase Metrotech Center, 3 rd Floor Brooklyn, NY 11245 91.41%